cfeenstra67/sqlauthz/README.md

     and sql.date_trunc("day", table.row.updated_at) == sql.lit("2023-01-01T00:00:00");
 ```

+### Available constants

+`sqlauthz` exposes some constants that you can use in your polar rules.
+Available constants:
+    - `sql` - This contains utilities that you can use for writing row-level security rules with SQL functions.
+For examples see [Using SQL functions in row-level security clauses](#using-sql-functions-in-row-level-security-clauses).
+Available members:
+        - `<sql_function>` - Built-in SQL functions in Postgres such as `date_trunc`.
+Only functions from the `pg_catalog` schema can be referenced without schema-qualification.
+        - `<schema>.<sql_function>` - Schema-qualified SQL functions; typically these would be user-defined functions that you write.
+        - `lit` - Due to limitations in `sqlauthz`, when writing row-level security rules that compare the result of a SQL function with a literal, `lit()` must be used to wrap the literal.
+There is an example in the [previous section](#using-sql-functions-in-row-level-security-clauses).

+### Permissions that depend on one another

+One thing to be careful of when defining permissions with `sqlauthz` is that there are some permissions in Postgres that depend on one another.
+This list is not exhaustive, but rather meant to highlight some of the most common "gotchas" with respect to dependent permissions.
+For complete and up-to-date information on PostgreSQL privileges you should consult the [PostgreSQL documentation](https://www.postgresql.org/docs/current/ddl-priv.html).

+- **object permissions depend on the schema's usage permission** - If you defined permission on objects within a schema such a `SELECT` on a table or view, you will still get a "permission denied" message with the user attempting to utilize that permission unless you grant `USAGE` on the schema in which the object exists.
+For example, if you grant a user the `SELECT` permission on a table called `app.users`, you must also grant the user the `USAGE` permission on the `app` schema in order to utilize it.

+- **insert permissions for autoincremented primary keys depend on the sequence's usage permission** - If you defined an `INSERT` permission for a table and are using an autoincremented primary key such as a `SERIAL` or `BIGSERIAL` type, you will get a "permission denied" error if you do not also grant access to the underlying sequence that provides values for that column.

 ## Incremental Adoption

 In most cases, you'll be adopting `sqlauthz` into an existing database that already had roles, and possibly permissions, defined.
 It's a good idea to start by creating new role(s) to be managed by `sqlauthz`, and managing only those roles with `sqlauthz`.
 To achieve this, you should use the `users` revoke strategy to ensure you don't affect the permissions of any of your existing users.
 You can achieve this using the `revokeUsers` argument.
 For example, in your `package.json`: